Wade Kach: Career

-He was a member of the Republican State Central Committee in Baltimore City from 1970-73.

-He was first elected as a member of the Maryland House of Delegates in 1975.
-Since then, he was elected as a delegate to the Republican Party National Convention in 1988 and 2000.

 Active in his community, Kach is a member of the Timonium Optimists, the North Baltimore County Republican and Civic Organization, and the Ashland Community Organization.
 Kach is also a past member Parents Anonymous of Maryland, the Reisterstown-Owings Mills-Glyndon Coordinating Council, and the Reisterstown-Owings Mills-Glyndon Chamber of Commerce.

 He has received many honors including an award from the Maryland Society of Accountants in 1999 and the Casper R. Taylor, Jr., Founder's Award, from the House of Delegates in 2006 and, in 2017, the Thomas Kennedy Award for personal courage and dedication.

-In elected office for over 48 years, Kach is the longest serving Republican elected official in Maryland History.
+In elected office for over 50 years, Kach is the longest serving Republican elected official in Maryland history.

+In October 2024, Kach announced that he would not run for re-election to the Baltimore County Council in 2026.